 11.23.3.3.16 MAC Address Policy procedure

-The MAC Address Policy ANQP-element is used to discover the MAC address policy for a BSS.
-The STA should use an address consistent with the MAC address policy.
+The MAC Address Policy ANQP-element is used by a non-AP STA to discover the MAC address policy for a BSS.
+In a (Re)Association Request, the STA should use a MAC address consistent with the MAC address policy, as determined from the MAC Address Policy ANQP-element.
 An AP may send a DENIED_MAC_ADDRESS_POLICY_VIOLATION status code in a (Re)Association Response frame to a STA with a MAC address that is inconsistent with the MAC Address Policy.

+Add the following paragraphs to the end of 12.2.10:

+When dot11MACAddressPolicyActivated is true, an AP STA shall set the MAC Address Policy field in the Extended Capabilities field to 1, indicating the existence of a MAC address policy.
+When dot11MACAddressPolicyActivated is false, the the AP STA stall set the MAC Address Policy field in the Extended Capabilities field to 0, indicating the absence of a MAC address policy.

+A non-AP STA that detects the MAC Address Policy bit in the Extended Capabilities field shall discover the MAC address policy for the BSS, usng the MAC Address Policy ANQP-element, before issuing any (Re)Association Request to an AP of that BSS with the exception of requests using an EUI-48 as the TA.

 Insert a new penultimate row of Table 9-52 and update the last row accordingly, resulting in the following two rows at the end of Table 9-52: